riconaranjo/COMP-3004-Notes/Sections/Section 6.md

 **System Testing:** for test cases based on functional model

 **Testing** is a **systematic attempt** to find faults – deviation between **specified + observed system behaviour**.
+- using test cases to expose system faults
+  - test should be done by either:
+    - developers not involved in design / implementation
+    - dedicated testers

 **Failure:** deviation of specified / observed behaviour<br>
 **Error State:**a state where further processing will lead to failure<br>